Signal Hill

 Text-to-speech Audio

-The town of Signal Hill is significant for two reasons: it is the only city in American surrounded by another city (Long Beach) and for the discovery of oil in 1921.
-For this reason the town is also known as the "oil town.”
-Soon after the discovery of oil numerous rigs were built on the hill and as a result it became known as "porcupine hill."
-Oil continues to be pumped but today the hill is mostly residential, as it was before oil was discovered.
-A park featuring a commemorative sculpture and community center help preserve the hill's oil history.
+This monument was dedicated on May 3, 1952, and honors the oil workers who helped build the economy of Signal Hill.
+The town is unique as the only city in America surrounded by another city (Long Beach), and is best known for the substantial oil fields that were discovered in 1921.
+Soon after the discovery of oil numerous rigs were built on the hill and as a result, it became known as "porcupine hill."
+Oil continues to be pumped but today the hill is primarily residential, as it was before oil was discovered.
+A park featuring a commemorative sculpture and community center helps preserve the hill's oil history.

 Images